-Neither of these failures has the same cause, so there is no need to consider them as occurring simultaneously because the probability of both happening concurrently is extremely small.
+Neither of these failures has the same cause, so there is no need to consider them occurring simultaneously because the probability of both happening concurrently is extremely small.
 One caution: These two faults MAY have a common cause – poor maintenance.
-If this is true and you decide to consider them to be two faults with a common cause, they could then be grouped as a single fault.
+If this is true and you consider them two faults with a common cause, they could be grouped as a single fault.

 - Does the system architecture allow for fault exclusion?

 - Is the fault technically improbable, even if it is possible?